grafana/grafana/docs/sources/visualizations/candlestick.md

 # Candlestick

-The Candlestick panel allows you to visualize data which includes a number of consistent dimensions focused around price movement.
-The Candlestick panel also includes an Open-High-Low-Close (OHLC) mode, as well as support for additional dimensions based on time series data.
+The Candlestick panel allows you to visualize data that includes a number of consistent dimensions focused on price movement.
+The Candlestick panel includes an Open-High-Low-Close (OHLC) mode, as well as support for additional dimensions based on time series data.

 {{< figure src="/static/img/docs/candlestick-panel/candlestick-panel-8-3.png" max-width="1200px" caption="Candlestick panel" >}}